Dangerous, Affected, and Insanitary Buildings Policy

 If you have any questions, or would like a little more information, please email haveyoursay@kapiticoast.govt.nz or call 04 296 4700.

-As part of a required five-yearly review, we're seeking your feedback on the proposed changes to our Dangerous, Affected, and Insanitary Buildings Policy.
+As part of a required five-yearly review, we've been seeking your feedback on the proposed changes to our Dangerous, Affected, and Insanitary Buildings Policy.
 This policy is a requirement of the Buildings Act and ensures that buildings in the district meet minimum requirements to ensure they are safe.

 Your input will help us refine this policy to better protect public safety while addressing the needs and values of our community.

-Review the Draft Dangerous, Affected and Insanitary Buildings Policy 2024 and Statement of Proposal and submit your feedback by 5pm on Friday 18 October.
+Read the Draft Dangerous, Affected and Insanitary Buildings Policy 2024 and Statement of Proposal.

 What does the policy cover?